Balaz5/FeedApp/README.md

 # Software needs to be installed
 - Visual Studio 2026 (Used free community version)
-- Microsoft SQL Server 2025 (Used free developer version)
+- Microsoft SQL Server 2025 - Not needed when 'Debug in Docker' instructions are followed below (Used free developer version)
 - Docker Desktop

 # Application User